Jeffrey W. Jowdy

 Ohio Alpha Beta – 1994

-Rob Stalder graduated from Case Western with a Bachelor of Science in Mechanical Engineering, and went on to obtain his Master of Business Administration from Goizueta Business School of Emory University in Atlanta, Georgia.
-He currently serves as Director of Enterprise Application Services for the University of Memphis in Tennessee.
+Brother Rob Stalder graduated from Case Western University with a Bachelor of Science in Mechanical Engineering, and went on to obtain his Master of Business Administration in 2005 from Goizueta Business School of Emory University in Atlanta, Georgia.
+He currently serves as Chief Information Officer at Coahoma Community College in Clarksdale, Mississippi.
 Rob is a certified project management professional and previously served as Director and Vice President of Case Western’s Alumni Association.
-He served as President of the Fraternity and as Director of the North American Interfraternity Conference.
-Rob resides in Memphis, Tennessee and enjoys golf.
+He has previously served as President of the Fraternity and as Director of the North American Interfraternity Conference.
+Rob lives in Mississippi and enjoys playing golf.

 University of Houston